Market Making with Fads, Informed, and Uninformed Traders: Sensitivity analysis and simulations

 \textbf{Effect of $\qconst$}: The sensitivity of the performance with respect to $\qconst$ is shown in Figure \ref{fig:PnL_qconst}.
 In the limit, we observe two interesting results.
 As $\qconst \rightarrow 0$, the gap between the strategies vanishes conforming with Proposition \ref{prop_q_0} in the Appendix.
 This is because the impact of the fad on the mid-price and on the arrival rates vanishes and therefore the three strategies render the same performance.
 As $\qconst \rightarrow 1$, the optimal strategy in the full information setting and in the partial information setting tend to coincide in agreement with Proposition \ref{prop_q_1} in the Appendix.
 This is because in the limit, the filter matches the fad.
 Instead, the performance of the CJP strategy deteriorates as $\qconst$ increases because it becomes more misspecified.

 The performance under full information weakly declines in $\qconst$.
 The rationale for this effect is that as $\qconst$ increases the arrival of informed traders becomes more sensitive to the fad component.
-That is, all else being equal, the (expected) fifteen arrivals from informed traders occur when the value of the fad is further away from zero and the fundamental value differs more from the mid-price.
+That is, all else being equal, the (expected) fifteen arrivals from informed traders occur when the value of the fad is farther away from zero and the fundamental value differs more from the mid-price.
 Thus, market arrivals from the informed traders tend to be more ``sharp'' or more ``toxic'' as $\qconst$ increases and, therefore, hurt the market maker more.
 Note that the market maker can only use the bid and ask displacement to manage the inventory from trading with both, informed and uninformed traders.
 The classical adverse selection effect applies here: the market maker copes with both informed and uninformed traders setting the bid and the ask price, and when trading becomes more ``toxic'', the market maker sets a larger bid-ask spread and experiences a poorer performance.
-As a result, it can be shown numerically that the bid-ask spread increases with $q$.

 Under partial information, the performance decreases and then increases; the minimum in the figure is around $\qconst = 0.8$.
 When $\qconst$ is low, the filter is imprecise and becomes stable around its long run mean (which is zero), as a consequence the performance of the partial information strategy looks similar to the CJP-strategy, see Figure \ref{fig:filter00}.
 As $\qconst$ increases, the quality of the filter improves and the market maker reacts to the fad in a more precise manner.
-This reduces the performance gap with respect to the performance obtained under full information.
+Note that the performance gap between the PI-strategy and the CJP-strategy is increasing as a function of $\mathfrak{q}$.
+This is due to the ever-increasing importance of the fad in driving the price as $\qconst$ increases.
+In the left hand side of the plot, the performance of the PI-strategy is closer to the CPJ-strategy because the quality of the filter is poor as shown in Figure \ref{fig:filter00}.

 \textbf{Effect of $\gamma$}: As $\gamma$ increases, the performance of the three strategies decreases quasi linearly; see Figure \ref{fig:PnL_gamma}.
 The rationale of this result is that, all else being equal, the higher the value of $\gamma$ the higher the expected number of arrivals coming from a counting process with intensity $\exp{(\pm \gamma \, \qconst \, \sigma \, U_t)}$.
 Since $\psi$ is rescaled according to \eqref{eq_psi}, the informed-uninformed composition in terms of market arrivals remains constant as $\gamma$ changes.
 However, as informed traders become more sensitive to the fad process ($\gamma$ increases), the market maker is penalised because the informed traders send orders that are sharper (or more toxic) and the market maker only uses the bid and the ask displacements to trade with both informed and uninformed traders.